Concord Preparatory School

 Movement stays open, while advanced training remains available

-• Free or recreational options keep participation broad across grades 9-12.
+• Open-entry activities keep movement accessible across grades 9-12.

 • Both routes are meant to strengthen discipline, sportsmanship, and team habits.